-Listed below are schools offering Medical Assistant programs in Maine.
+Listed below are all of the schools offering Medical Assistant programs in Maine.
 As a rule, you should contact at least 3-5 schools during the course of your research, and ideally more.
-As with many things in life, the way to find the right Medical Assistant program for your needs is to spend some time shopping around.
+There are important differences between the programs in terms of cost, admissions requirements, and other characteristics, and, as with many things in life, the way to find the best Medical Assistant program for your needs is to spend some time shopping around.

 Medical Assisting is an attractive career goal for the high school graduate or GED holder in Maine.
 In one or two years, the skills could be learned to qualify for a medical assisting job in a physician’s office or hospital.
 Many homemakers or mature workers who are unemployed are enrolling in medical assisting programs along with young high school graduates to become employable.